 Why It Matters

-Despite the wide-ranging benefits, however, cultural arts organizations face ongoing challenges to their sustainability, particularly as they respond to and recover from the impacts of COVID-19.
-Even before the impacts of the pandemic, nonprofit arts organizations struggled with competition for resources and audiences, inadequate artist performing and rehearsal space, and lack of funding.
+Despite the wide-ranging benefits, however, cultural arts organizations face ongoing challenges to their sustainability.
+Even before the impacts of the COVID-19 pandemic, nonprofit arts organizations struggled with competition for resources and audiences, inadequate performing and rehearsal space, and lack of funding.
 In research conducted by North Carolina State University’s Institute for Nonprofits, groups working in the arts self-reported lower organizational capacities than others in the nonprofit sector, making it harder for them to grow, evolve, and reach expanded audiences.

 The following list of nonprofit organizations represent the partner grantees of the Foundation in conjunction with impact focus areas.
 View a list of Cultural Arts nonprofit partners since 2013.